mondrian-scwgs/mondrian/docs/data_formats/cell_fastqs.md

 # Cell FASTQ Specification

 The cell fastq format consists of a set of cell / lane specific fastq files and a `metadata.yaml` file.
-The format conforms to the generic format described in [](generic_f).
+The format conforms to the generic format described in [generic_dataset.md](generic_dataset.md).

 ## Metadata file